Venango Path

 Venango Path was a Native American trail between the Forks of the Ohio (present day Pittsburgh) and Presque Isle, Pennsylvania, United States of America.
 The latter was located at Lake Erie.
 The trail, a portage between these important water routes, was named after the Lenape (formerly known as Delaware) village of Venango, at the confluence of French Creek and the Allegheny River.
 The village site was later developed by European Americans as the small city of Franklin, Pennsylvania.

 Washington's mission to Fort Le Boeuf

 George Washington, a 21-year-old major in the colonial Virginia militia, and explorer Christopher Gist traveled along the trail during December 1753 to deliver a message to the French who had constructed Fort Le Boeuf near Venango, a Lenape village.
 The French were ordered to leave the area, as the British claimed control of the region.
 It had been contested between these powers for some time.

-Due to inclement weather, the men left the trail at the Forks of the Ohio, and found shelter in the Indian village of Logstown (near present-day Ambridge, Pennsylvania).
+Washington and Gist stopped at the Indian village of Logstown (near present-day Ambridge, Pennsylvania) to meet with Iroquois and Lenape leaders.
+Chief Tanacharison and a warrior (Guyasuta) offered to accompany Washington and Gist.
 Washington and his men left the village a few days later and proceeded northeast through what is now Cranberry to Murdering Town along the Connoquenessing Creek.